 Customer service agents might for example take advantage of deep integrations with CRM software, allowing employees to provide an enhanced customer service experience from a computer terminal.

 How does a softphone differ from an ‘on-prem’ phone?

-For decades, ‘On-prem’ (or on-premises) phones have remained the default choice of phone systems for businesses.
+For decades, ‘On-prem’ (or on-premises) phones have remained the default choice of the business phone system.

-Are you picturing a classic office desk-bound handset?
+Are you picturing a classic office desk phone?
 Then you’re in the right ballpark.

 But things are changing.
 We live in a world where phones don’t need to be solid to exist, where flexibility has become king, and where many workers don’t even have permanent desks.

 On-prem phones traditionally work through a Private Branch Exchange (PBX).
 Essentially, it’s a mini telephone exchange built just for your business’s use, and it comes with all the complex installation needs you’d expect.
 Copper cables, network carrier connections, central server systems.
 Even before we get to the actual desk phones themselves.

 As you can imagine, setting one up requires extensive investment in hardware and infrastructure, and it also requires regular maintenance and hands-on intervention for any upgrades or additions.

 In reality, they can pose several challenges in running telephony operations, especially to a small business with shoestring resources.

 - Need to add a new hard phone extension?
 That will mean programming it into every existing phone.